-Monjasa maintains accreditation to OHSAS 18001:2007 since 2014, this means an ongoing commitment towards ensuring the health and safety of our employees, con-tractors and community.
+Monjasa has transitioned its management system from OHSAS 18001:2007 to ISO 45001:2018.
+This transition ratifies Monjasa's ongoing commitment towards ensuring the health and safety of our employees, contractors and communities.

-The purpose of this certification is to ensure sound management of health and safety risks posed on employees, whilst also ensuring the safety of those who work with us.
+The purpose of this certification is to ensure sound management of health and safety risks posed to our employees.
+At the same time, we are ensuring the safety of those who work with us, creating better and safer working conditions.